Note 10 - Commitments and Contingencies |

 FPSO charter

 In connection with the charter of the FPSO, the Company, as operator of the Etame Marin block, guaranteed all of the charter payments under the charter through its contract term.
-At the Company’s election, the charter could be extended for two one-year periods beyond September 2020.
+At the Company’s election, the charter could be extended for -year periods beyond September 2020.
 These elections were made, and the charter was extended through September 2022.
 On September 9, 2022, the Company signed an addendum to the FPSO contract which extended the use of the FPSO through October 4, 2022 and ratified certain decommissioning and demobilization items associated with exiting the contract.

 Pursuant to the addendum, VAALCO Gabon agreed to pay the charterer day rate of $150,000 from August 20, 2022 through October 4, 2022, and other demobilization fees totaling $15.3 million on a gross basis, $8.9 million net to VAALCO Gabon.
 The Company relinquished control over the FPSO in the fourth quarter of 2022.
 VAALCO and the owners of the FPSO are negotiating a final settlement of amounts owed to each other and will conclude on the Company’s restricted cash balances associated with the FPSO.